naborlozada/BookChapter_SNP_identification_tutorial/Extra_content/parallelization/README.md

 ### Introduction

-Here, we share XXX bash scripts that can be used in a server (i.e. work stations) and/or HPC computer system.
+Here, we share 8 bash scripts that can be used in a server (i.e. work stations) and/or HPC (i.e. clusters) computer system.
 Briefly, these sytems have a high I/O speed, big space data storage, several number of cores/threads, a considerable number of nodes, and large amount of RAM memory in each node.
 In other words, a super computer system (server/cluster) is designed to perform, at high speeds using multiple processors (CPUs) working in parallel: